steemit/smt-whitepaper/smt-manual/manual.md

 ```

 All caps are hidden, but the cap may be revealed at any point in time.
-Therefore, a TGE with a non-hidden minimum or cap may be implemented by
+Therefore, a ITO with a non-hidden minimum or cap may be implemented by
 simply including the `smt_cap_reveal_operation` in the same transaction
 as the `smt_setup_operation`.
 UI's should provide functionality for this.